Danissimo13/Faces/README.md

 # Faces
-App for recognition faces on image and find them on social media
+App for recognition faces on image and swap faces between photos.

 **-FaceDetection project**: project for AI model;